Tianxiang-C/SCI-Cream/content/publication/2023-07-07-he-et-al-IJED/index.md

 ### Methods

-Analyses included 600 Chinese adults (50% women; *M*age = 30.67, *SD* = 8.08) recruited online.
+Analyses included 600 Chinese adults (50% women; *M*<sub>age</sub> = 30.67, *SD* = 8.08) recruited online.
 The use of four major screen devices was captured, including cell phones, tablets, computers, and TVs.
 Three types of eating behaviors were examined, namely intuitive eating, thinness-oriented disordered eating, and muscularity-oriented disordered eating.
 Pearson correlation and hierarchical regression analyses were conducted separately for men and women to examine the sex-specific associations between screen use while eating and intuitive eating, thinness-oriented disordered eating, and muscularity-oriented disordered eating.

 ### Results